Why an Adventure to Green Spain?

 When I went for my first walk through Barcelona, I stepped off the curb and almost got run over by a scooter.
-The cars, cabs, motorcycles and even bicyclists whizzed by so fast, I had to step away from the road edge.
+The cars, cabs, motorcycles, and even bicyclists whizzed by so fast, I had to step away from the road edge.
 Again, Fernando affirmed that it was true that Spanish drivers wait for no one and are off to the races.
-You would risk you life if you crossed anywhere but at the corner and didn’t wait for the little green man to appear.
+You would risk your life if you crossed anywhere but at the corner and didn’t wait for the little green man to appear.

 Bullfighting ~ So Yesterday

 In the tourist shops, statues of bulls and bullfighters crowded the shelves, looking like relics from a former era, like the armor and helmets from the middle ages that were also often displayed.
-Many of the old bull fighting rings are no longer in use and have been converted into other purposes.
+Many of the old bullfighting rings are no longer in use and have been converted into other purposes.